Crawling

 On this page

-Link extraction is the step in a crawl where you pull every URL out of a fetched page so you can decide which to follow next.
-The output is a deduplicated, normalized list of absolute URLs.
-The implementation looks simple but the edge cases (relative URLs, fragment-only anchors, JS-only links, data-href attributes, links inside event handlers) make it the source of most "missing pages" bugs in crawlers.
+Link extraction is the crawling step where you pull every URL out of a page you have just downloaded, so you can decide which ones to visit next.
+The result is a clean list of full (absolute) URLs with duplicates removed.
+It sounds trivial, but the awkward cases - relative URLs (shorthand paths like /about that omit the domain), anchors that only jump within the page, links that exist only after JavaScript runs, data-href attributes, and links buried in event handlers - make it the number-one cause of "missing pages" bugs in crawlers.

 Quick facts